LLNL/axom/src/axom/sidre/docs/sphinx/query_data.rst

   conduit::Node n;
   ds->getBufferInfo(n);

-  n.print();   // print Conduit node contents to std out, if desired
+  // Print Conduit node contents to stdout, if desired.
+  // Note that when running with multiple MPI ranks, each rank will
+  // independently print its node contents to stdout, which may not be wanted. n.print();

 This method call inserts four fields into the Node that have numeric values accessible as type ``axom::IndexType``.
 For example::